 Multi-user VR environments where teams can simultaneously interact with shared data artefacts, regardless of physical location.

 Built on open web standards.
-Runs in any modern browser without plugins.
-Compatible with Quest, HoloLens, and mobile AR.
+Run in modern OSes & browsers without plugins.
+Compatible with Linux, Mac & Windows; Quest, HoloLens, and mobile AR.

 Extensible architecture with reusable artefact components.
 Build custom data representations or use pre-built templates.